Certified Athletic Trainer Residency

 Brian Baer, MA, OTC, ATC – Athletic Trainer to Dr. Sam Labib, Sports Medicine and Foot & Ankle specializations in Orthopaedic Surgery.

-Regina Hash, MA, OTC, ATC – Athletic Trainer to Dr. John Xerogeanes, fellowship-trained Sports Medicine Orthopaedic surgeon.
+Regina Hash, MS, OTC, ATC – Athletic Trainer to Dr. John Xerogeanes, fellowship-trained Sports Medicine Orthopaedic surgeon.
 Regina completed the Emory Residency program in the class of 2014-15.

-J’nai Pittman, MA, OTC, ATC – Athletic Trainer to Dr. Michael Gottschalk, fellowship-trained Hand and Upper Extremity Orthopaedic surgeon.
+J’nai Pittman, MSEd, OTC, ATC – Athletic Trainer Lead for our Orthopaedics clinic in Smyrna, Georgia.
 J’nai completed the Emory Residency program in the class of 2014-15.